paritosh64ce/rxjs-pub-sub/README.md

 ### Like this work?
 [Star this repository](https://github.com/paritosh64ce/ngx-pub-sub/stargazers) on GitHub

+### Support
 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/paritosh64patel)

-## Sponsors
-Motivate, Become a sponsor and get your logo on README with a link to your site. [[Become a sponsor](https://simplifyingtechblog.wordpress.com/contact/)]
+Motivate, Become a sponsor and get your logo on README with a link to your site.
+[Become a sponsor](https://simplifyingtechblog.wordpress.com/contact/)

 ### Got any issue or some feature request on your mind?
 Post it [here](https://github.com/paritosh64ce/ngx-pub-sub/issues)!